Halodi/halodi-controller/README.md

 ## Controller Quick start

 The controller comes bundled with [Simulation Construction Set](https://github.com/ihmcrobotics/simulation-construction-set) (SCS).
 SCS is a simulation developed by IHMC with physics tuned to balance control development.
 Manipulation support is lacking.
-We use this simulator internally for the development of .
+We use this simulator internally for the development of the balance algorithm.

 ### Installation

-Toinstall, download the latest release for your platform [here](https://github.com/Halodi/halodi-controller/releases) and unpack to a suitable location on our hard drive.
+To install, download the latest release for your platform [here](https://github.com/Halodi/halodi-controller/releases) and unpack to a suitable location on our hard drive.

 Run "halodi-controller" (Linux) or "halodi-controller.exe" (Windows) and select "InstallEveControllerPlugin".
 This will install a link to the controller in $XDG_DATA_HOME (Linux) or %LOCALAPPDATA% (Windows) so it can be found by Gazebo and our Unity simulator.

 To upgrade, download the newest version and re-run "InstallEveControllerPlugin".

 After starting, there are several options to choose from: